 When to Seek Professional Support

 If you find that you are unable to get over the betrayal, even after many months’ time, it would be a good choice to begin seeing a psychotherapist.
-Betrayals such as infidelity can leave a woman feeling insecure and inadequate, questioning why her spouse would cheat on her, asking herself if she caused the infidelity because she wasn’t sexy enough, because she didn’t have enough sex with her husband, or whether she pushed him away in some way.
+Infidelity often makes women feel insecure and inadequate.
+She may question why her spouse would cheat on her, asking herself if she caused the infidelity because she wasn’t sexy enough, because she didn’t have enough sex with her husband, or whether she pushed him away in some way.

 In addition, a woman who has been cheated on will likely be extremely angry and a good therapist can help her find healthy ways to release this anger instead of turning it on herself or being unable to let go of it.